 PS.
 Make sure you watch the Zanzibar ferry safety video, it makes me giggle every time.
 You’ll see why. 🙂

-I hope you have a great trip on the Zanzibar ferry!
-If you have any questions, please leave them in the comments below!
+I hope you have a great trip on the Dar es Salaam to Zanzibar ferry!
+If you have any questions or suggestions, please leave them in the comments below!

 Like this post?
 Pin it for later!